 The open-studio residency takes place in the gallery's 10,000sq/foot space in Hong Kong's art district, Wong Chuk Hang.
 In a city known for excessively high rent and exceedingly small spaces, the residency allows artists the freedom of a large arena to explore their creativity within the city and actively encourages audiences to witness as well as potentially participate in the process of making art.
 The residency program aggressively challenges the conventional transition of dynamics between artists' studios and galleries--subverting both the notion of privacy within creation and altering the nature of a gallery space.
 Additionally, deSAR offers artists access to de Sarthe Gallery's impressive collection of books and catalogues.

-For more information about Andrew Luk, click here.
+For more information on Andrew Luk and his other exhibitions, please click here.